deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task08.md

 ### HINT 1

+Make sure you've deployed the All In One Stack Service catalog product template with "ScanOnGetObject" set to true, the region set to "trend-us-1", and your ExternalID properly set.

+### HINT 2

 1. Take note of the "ScannerStackManagementRoleARN" and "StorageStackManagementRoleARN" from the outputs of your provisioned Service Catalog product.
 2. Navigate to the FSS console, and click the blue "+ Deploy" button.
 3. Click the "Scanner Stack and Storage Stack" option.